bil-bas/board_game_crafter/README.md

 TODO
 ----

-* Convert to a python package that can be installed on your system.
+* Convert to a python package that can be installed on your system and a globally accessible command.